PockyBum522/esp32-touchscreen-home-assistant-panel/README.md

 Issues:

 	* Random screen vertical shifting when LVGL is animating
+		* NOTE: I believe this vertical shifting is due to me not using the high speed version of the arduino esp32 platform mentioned in the wiki as: "Install v3.0.2-h for Arduino esp32"

 	* FIXED: ~~I2C communication errors (See note at top of main.cpp, power-cycling will fix this after a few attempts)~~